 The Chair of the Board is John Mulcahy, an independent Non-Executive Director.
-He was appointed as an independent Non-Executive Director on 19 November 2009 and appointed Chair on 14 November 2013.
+He was appointed as an independent Non-Executive Director in November 2009 and Chair in November 2013.
 The Board considers that having an independent Chair contributes to a culture of openness and constructive challenge that allows for a diversity of views to be expressed by Directors, and in applying appropriate scrutiny and challenge to management.